rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 Life-cycle Callbacks
 ----------

 The `init/1` and `terminate/2` callbacks are called at the edges of the vnode life-cycle.
+When a pid linked to the vnode crashes the `handle_exit/3` callback will be invoked.

 ### init([Index]) -> Result ###